saltire/parahacker/README.md

 # parahacker
 A clone of the hacking minigame from [Paradroid](https://en.wikipedia.org/wiki/Paradroid), using the HTML5 canvas API.
-This version is for two players.
+This version is for one or two players.

 ### Playing
 Open either `index.html` or `pixels.html` in your browser.
+Or, run `npm install` followed by `gulp` and open `dist/index.html`.

 There are twelve lights in the center of the screen.
 The object of the game is to switch as many of them to your colour as possible